 PBX systems are cost-effective compared to paying for many individual landlines or mobile lines through a phone company.
 This technology was initially adopted as a cost-saving solution for businesses looking to make free internal calls with their own equipment.
 It significantly reduces the expense of multiple phone line extensions that use the same seven-digit phone number.

 Cloud-based systems offer a long list of advanced features and automated tools designed to free employees from time-consuming tasks.
-Some business phone system providers offer AI-powered integrations that can take notes from a conversation, create a follow-up to-do list after a meeting, and offer sentiment analysis of each conversation to better inform business decisions and free staff to focus their time and energy on high-value tasks.
+Some business phone system providers, such as Vonage, offer AI-powered integrations that can take notes from a conversation, create a follow-up to-do list after a meeting, and offer sentiment analysis of each conversation to better inform business decisions and free staff to focus their time and energy on high-value tasks.

 Older on-premises PBX systems require you to purchase and maintain your hardware with upfront and annual costs in the thousands of dollars.
 These older systems limit users based on physical hardware and server space, making it difficult to scale your phone system as needed.
 Businesses interested in a PBX system will also need to consider the purchase of phone hardware for each user.

 For cloud-based systems, recurring service fees with a decently featured subscription plan cost upward of $30 per month for each user in your organization.
 Traditional PBX systems often require an annual software subscription as well.
 The monthly subscription fees for a virtual PBX phone system can add up very quickly for larger companies.